More Cappell-Shaneson spheres are standard: Cappell-Shaneson spheres

 \begin{proof} [Proof of Theorem~\ref{mod a}] We manipulate $A$, ignoring its third column.
 In addition to our new move, we use elementary conjugations adding $k$ times row (a) to row (b), then subtracting $k$ times column (b) from column (a).
 (Recall that row operations commute with column operations, since they are matrix multiplications on opposite sides.)
 It suffices to assume $e=0$, after subtracting $e$ times the first column from the second, and the corresponding row operation that replaces $a$ by $a+ce$.
 Without disturbing standard form with $e=0$, we can change the pair $(a,c)$ to either (i)~$(a, c+ka)$ or (ii)~$(a+kc(c-1),c)$ for any $k\in\zed$.
-For (i), add $k$ times the first row to the second, with the corresponding column operation.
+For (i) we conjugate, adding $k$ times the first row to the second, with the corresponding column operation.
 The latter changes the first two entries of the first column, but these can be reset to 0 by row operations whose corresponding column operation only affects the third column.
 For (ii), use the new move to subtract $k$ times the second row from the first, replacing $a$ by $a-kc$ and $e=0$ by $kc$.
 Resetting $e$ to 0 as before completes the process.
 Since $a$ is odd, both (i) and (ii) are nontrivial operations, except in the case $c(c-1)=0$.
 But this case is easy, since $c=1$ implies $b=(c-1)(f-1)=0$, and $b$ or $c=0$ implies $ad=ad-bc=1$, so $d=\pm 1$.
 We can now invoke Theorem~\ref{mod d} or reduce to some $A_m$ by hand.
 (In fact, when $c=1$, $A$ is already forced to be $A_{f-1}$, after we possibly reverse the signs of the middle row and column.)
+The last sentence of the theorem follows immediately: We can assume $f=1$, invoking (i) and conjugation-invariance of the trace if necessary, and recalling that we replaced $a$ by $a+ce$ when reducing to the $e=0$ case.
+As before, $b=0$.

-To complete the proof, it suffices to assume $c=r$, by arranging this beforehand (in the mod $d$ case) or applying (i) and recalling that we replaced $a$ by $a+ce$ when reducing to the $e=0$ case.
+To complete the proof, it suffices to assume $c=r$, by arranging this beforehand (in the mod $d$ case) or applying (i).
 Thus, $-3\le c\le 4$, so $0\le c(c-1)\le 12$.
 Applying (ii), we can now arrange $-5\le a\le5$ (since $a$ is odd).
 By (i) again, we can now assume $|c|\le2$, so $0\le c(c-1)\le 6$.
 Continuing to alternately apply (ii) and (i), we reduce to the case $c=0$ that we have already finished. \end{proof}

+These theorems suggest the following conjecture, which implies that all Cappell-Shaneson homotopy 4-spheres are standard.

+\begin{conj} All Cappell-Shaneson matrices are equivalent under the relation generated by conjugacy and multiplying standard forms by $\Delta$. \end{conj}